Anna Abreu: 2009–2010: Just a Pretty Face?

 In August 2009, less than a year after the release of Abreu's second album, her record label Sony BMG announced that Abreu would release her third studio album later that year.
 The lead single "Music Everywhere" received its radio premiere on 5 August and was released five days later.
 After initially debuting at number four, the single rose to its peak of number two after Abreu's televised performance on the Finnish Children In Need, narrowly missing out on becoming Abreu's second number one single.
 Like "Vinegar" from her previous album, the single was dance-oriented, with Abreu stating that her new album would be almost completely dance and club based.

 In September 2009 it was announced that Abreu and fellow Idols contestant Antti Tuisku would be embarking on a joint tour across Finland named the Pop Royalty Tour in 2010 to support their new albums.
 Tickets for the dates sold out within a matter of minutes and further tour dates had to be added to accommodate the huge public demand.
 At the same time, Abreu's record label announced that a remixed version of "Vinegar", the lead single from Abreu's second album, would be released as her debut single in the UK on 22 November.
 It went on to peak at number 7 on the UK Club Chart.
 On 21 October, almost exactly one year after the release of her second album, Abreu released her third, Just A Pretty Face? in Finland.
 After only one day, the album was certified gold, having sold 23,000 copies in its first day of release alone.
 It peaked at number two on the Finnish albums chart and has since become Abreu's third consecutive platinum album.
 It was the sixth highest-selling album of 2009, despite only being released in October.

 On 11 April 2010, Abreu performed her new promotional single "Slam" on the first series of the Finnish X Factor, which had replaced Idols, the show that had given Abreu the platform from which to launch her music career in 2007.

 2010–2012: Rush

 In late August 2010, Abreu announced via her official Facebook page that she had begun work on her fourth album, Rush.
 Abreu stated that she hoped to include a collaboration on the new album, and asked fans whom they would like to hear her duet with.

 The first single, "Hysteria", was released on 10 January 2011.
-Her fourth studio album was released on 30 March 2011 and debuted at number 1, becoming Abreu's third chart-topping album.
-The album's second single has been announced to be "Worst Part Is Over", featuring Finnish-Swedish rapper Redrama.
-They will perform the song on 17 April results show of the fifth series of Idols.
+Her fourth studio album was released on 30 March 2011 and entered the chart at number 1, becoming Abreu's third chart-topping album.
+The album's second single was "Worst Part Is Over", featuring Finnish-Swedish rapper Redrama.